peterkimzz/aws-ssm-send-command/README.md

 ### AccessDeniedException

 This error occurs when you are not set AWS IAM role about SSM.
 Please set the IAM permission `AmazonSSMFullAccess` (recommended)

+### InvalidInstanceId: null

+This error occurs when you are not attach AWS IAM role to your EC2 instance.
+Please set the IAM role `AmazonSSMFullAccess` (recommended)

+> In almost error cases, those issues would be resolved when you set IAM Role to your `AWS Account` and `EC2 IAM Role`.